Functional Observability, Structural Functional Observability and Optimal Sensor Placement: Modal functional observability and new criteria for functional observability/detectability

 Accordingly, the decomposition corresponding to (\ref{deeper-decomposition}) reads which can be obtained by suitably permuting the blocks in (\ref{blocks}).
-It follows that $\tilde F_{\bar o1}\ne 0$, $\tilde F_{\bar o2}=0$, which implies that $\lambda=-1$ is not modal functionally observable, while $\lambda=0,1$ are.
-As a result, $(A,C,F)$ is not functionally observable, but is functionally detectable. \end{example}}
+It follows that $\tilde F_{\bar o1}\ne 0$ and $\tilde F_{\bar o2}=0$, which implies that $(A,C,F)$ is not functionally observable, but is functionally detectable, consistent with Theorem \ref{theorem-func-observe}. \end{example}}

 Notably, the proposed {\emph{modal functional observability}} provides not only an eigenspace based characterization for functional observability, but also a complete criterion for functional detectability without using the observability decomposition as in Proposition \ref{decomposition-based-criterion}.
 Recall that the transformation matrix $T$ only depends on the eigenspace of $A$, independent of $C$ and $F$.
 This property facilitates greatly the design of measurement structure for a system to achieve functional observability.
 Say, by Theorem \ref{theorem-func-observe}, to estimate a functional of state $z(t)=Fx(t)$, it suffices to construct $C_i$ with the same ${\rm row}(C_i)$ for each individual eigenvalue $\lambda_i$ of $A$ independently, such that (\ref{modal_functional}) holds.
 Then, the output matrix $C$ ensuring the functional observability of $(A,C,F)$ can be constructed as $C=[C_1,...,C_k]T^{-1}$ (to ensure that $C$ is real, each non-real eigenvalue and its complex conjugate need to be considered together; see section \ref{modal_sesnor_placement}).
 By accounting only unstable eigenvalues, a similar idea can be adopted to construct the measure structure to achieve functional detectability.
-In section \ref{modal_sesnor_placement}, we shall show this approach can lead to a closed-form solution to the minimum number of sensors needed to achieve functional observability for systems with diagonalizable state matrices (i.e. the algebraic multiplicity equals the geometric one for each eigenvalue of $A$; called diagonalizable systems for short).
+In section \ref{modal_sesnor_placement}, we shall show this approach can lead to a closed-form solution to the minimum number of sensors needed to achieve functional observability for systems with diagonalizable state matrices (i.e. the algebraic multiplicity equals the geometric one for each eigenvalue of $A$; called {\emph{diagonalizable systems}} for short).